-1. Investment Return Rate (adopted effective December 31, 2019)
+1. Investment Return Rate (adopted effective December 31, 2021)

-7.00% per annum, compounded annually, composed of an assumed inflation rate of 2.50% and a real rate of return of 4.50%, net of investment expenses.
+6.75% per annum, compounded annually, composed of an assumed inflation rate of 2.50% and a real rate of return of 4.25%, net of investment expenses.

-- 2. Mortality - a.
+2. Mortality

+a.
 Nondisabled annuitants (adopted effective December 31, 2019)

 Healthy retirees and beneficiaries - The PubG-2010 Healthy Retiree Mortality Table (for General employees) for males and females with full generational projection assuming immediate convergence of rates in the mortality projection scale MP-2018, 2D for male and female.
-Mortality improvement is projected from the mortality table's base year of 2010 (see Item 20 for further discussion of mortality improvement).
+Mortality improvement is projected from the mortality table's base year of 2010.

-b.
 Disabled annuitants (adopted effective December 31, 2019)

 Disabled annuitants - The PubG-2010 Healthy Retiree Mortality Table (for General employees) for males and females, set forward three years with full generational projection assuming immediate convergence of rates in the mortality projection scale MP-2018, 2D for male and female.
-Mortality improvement is projected from the mortality table's base year of 2010 (see Item 20 for further discussion of mortality improvement).
+Mortality improvement is projected from the mortality table's base year of 2010.
 A minimum 3% rate of mortality applies at all ages.